DamirTesnjak/candidates-applications/README.md

   and will pull Mongo image for the app's database

 - When both images are running, visit the app at http://localhost:4000

+## Usage

+This is the simple NextJS app of viewing candidates, applying for a job.
+This app is running on your local environment as NodeJS server or as a docker container, depending on installation.
+As in real application you must register then login to use it.
+All data and profile credentials ate saved on your local database.

+After you logged in click the button TUTORIAL (top right corner of a page) to start simple introduction about setting app necessary configurations in the app.

+App supports English, Slovenian, and Croatian language